Compositional multiphase fluid model

 Equilibrium constants, also known as K-values, are defined for each component as:

-where is the mole fraction of component in the liquid phase and is the mole fraction of component in the vapor phase.
-If we denote as the mole fraction of the vapor phase, the material balance indicates that the mole fractions of each component in the liquid and vapor phases are given by:
+of the vapor phase, the material balance indicates that the mole fractions of each component in the liquid

 and

-The value of corresponding to a given set of K-values is determined by solving the so called Rachford and-Rice equation:
+The value of corresponding to a given set of K-values is determined by solving the

 The flash calculation process is as follows: